Bucky24/react-animate/README.md

 ### moveTo

 The moveTo method takes in a frame, and will immediately jump in time to that frame, setting all applicable properties.

+### playTo

+The playTo method takes in a frame, and will play until that frame, then stop playback (unless autoPlay is enabled).
+If the current frame is already past the frame given, nothing will happen.

 ## Config

 The config is the main body of data for the animation system.
 Note that changing the configuration mid-animation will cause the entire system to reset.